Lomax77/STIG_BAT/READ_ME.txt

 Remove USB drive

-Right Click lgpo_script.bat and run as Administrator
+Right Click lgpo_script.bat and run as Administrator (Open with Notepad or Notepad++ to edit.
+This script applies OCT24 STIGs.)

 The script runs in sections, and needs the user to press enter to continue.
 The command line window will close automatically when script is complete.